jakebullet70/OctoTouchController/README.md

 # OctoTouchController (OctoTC)
-A dedicated touch screen controller for Octoprint supporting **older Android phones / tablets** (Android 4.X) Device specs: Android **4.x or above**, 4inch screen with a minimum resolution of 680x340.
+A dedicated touch screen controller for Octoprint supporting **older Android phones / tablets** (Android 4.X) Device specs: Android **4.x and above**, 4inch screen with a minimum resolution of 680x340.
 (Single core - 512Mb) It is Free Software and released under the [GNU Affero General Public License V3](https://www.gnu.org/licenses/agpl-3.0.html).
 ** Works with OctoKlipper **
 ** Direct support comming for Klipper **

+NOTE: Newer Android phones WILL NOT WORK.
+I now know Android 13 fails and I have tested up to Android 7 myself.
+Google is very famous for breaking software with newer releases.

 Add a dedicated touch screen to your 3D printer with a *LOW/NO COST* Android device you probibly already have!
 No need for access to the Google Play Store.